Alert

 3. Determine if there is a pre-existing condition and if it was aggravated by the work accident

-Once all the available information is received, review the information and determine if the medical evidence supports there is a pre-existing condition and if the condition was worsened by the work accident, either temporarily or permanently.
-See Policy 03-02, Aggravation of Pre-existing Condition.
+Once all the available information is received, review the information and determine if the medical evidence supports there is a pre-existing condition and if the condition was worsened by the work accident, compensable injury, or treatment for the compensable injury, either temporarily or permanently.
+Refer to Policy 03-02, Aggravation of Pre-existing Condition.
+If the worker has a pre-existing psychiatric or psychological condition, refer to the Aggravation of pre-existing psychiatric or psychological conditions section, for additional information.

 Based on the evidence received, confirm:

-• If the medical evidence supports that the worker had a medical condition that existed prior to the work accident.
+• If the medical evidence supports that the worker had a medical, psychiatric or psychological condition that existed prior to the work accident.

 • The worker's baselineThe status of the worker's pre-existing condition prior to their work accident.
 The status of the worker's pre-accident condition prior to their work accident.prior to the work accident.